-SEMICONDUCTORS DEVICES, QUANTUM ELECTRONICS
+SEMICONDUCTORS DEVICES AND QUANTUM ELECTRONICS

-The program of courses and of research pertinent to solid-state electronics, electromagnetics and optics ranges from a study of the fundamental electronic processes in solids through a description of the mechanism which yield useful devices to a study of the design simulation, and fabrication of integrated circuits.
+The program includes topics pertinent to solid-state electronics, electromagnetics and optics ranging from a study of the fundamental electronic processes in solids through a description of the mechanism which yields useful devices to a study of the design simulation, and fabrication of integrated circuits.
 The program's scientific interests center on physics, characterization and development of optoelectronic devices and systems.
 Over the past several years, major efforts were focused on the studies of physics of semiconductor lasers and detectors.
 Additionally, the Department has a strong experimental effort on the development of coherent optical processors, fiber optic sensors and integrated fiber optics.